Seal of Maryland

-The Great Seal of the State of Maryland is the official government emblem of the U.S. state of Maryland.
-Its official service is to authenticate acts by the General Assembly of Maryland (state legislature), but it is also used for display purposes at most state buildings.
+The Great Seal of the State of Maryland is the seal of the U.S. state of Maryland.
+It is used to authenticate acts by the governor of Maryland and General Assembly of Maryland (state legislature), but it is also used more generally as an emblem to represent the government of Maryland.
 Although the state seal has been changed in design several times throughout history, the current model represents the reverse side of the original seal.

 The seal consists of two sides, a reverse and an obverse.
-In official contexts, only the reverse side is used.
+The obverse side has never been physically cut, meaning that only the reverse side is commonly used.

 History

-The first seal was stolen in 1645 by Richard Ingle during a rebellion, but a similar one was sent as a replacement by Cecil Calvert, 2nd Baron Baltimore (1605-1675).
-This seal was used except for a period from 1692–1715 until a new one was adopted in 1794.
+The first seal of Maryland when it was an English colony was stolen in 1645 by Richard Ingle during a rebellion, but a similar one was sent as a replacement by Cecil Calvert, 2nd Baron Baltimore (1605-1675).
+This seal was used except for a period from 1692 to 1715 until a new one designed by Charles Willson Peale was adopted in 1794.
 That seal used republican imagery, such as a woman holding scales of justice on the obverse and on the reverse the motto "Industry the Means, Plenty the Result".

 In 1817 and 1854, symbols of the eagle were used along with a version of the original reverse on the 1854 version.
-The original Calvert seal was brought back into use in 1874, and has had various corrections made to its image and meaning in 1959 and 1969.
+The original Calvert seal was brought back into use in 1874 and 1876, and has been refreshed through various modifications and corrections made to its design and meaning in 1959 and 1969.

 Obverse side

-Maryland has the distinction of having a dual-sided seal, rare among U.S. states and the world.
-The obverse side of the state seal, which was described by statute in 1959 (Chapter 396, Acts of 1959), shows Lord Baltimore as a knight in full armor mounted on a charger with a drawn sword in hand.
+The seal of Maryland is dual-sided seal, which is uncommon among U.S. states.
+The obverse side of the seal, which was described by statute in 1959 (Chapter 396, Acts of 1959), shows Lord Baltimore as a knight in full armor mounted on a charger with a drawn sword in hand.
 The caparisons of the horse on which Lord Baltimore is mounted bear his family coat of arms.
 The inscription on the rim of the seal shows the phrase, Cecilius Absolutus Dominus Terræ Mariæ et Avaloniæ Baro de Baltimore, which translates to "Cecil, Absolute Lord of Maryland and Avalon, Baron of Baltimore" (Chapter 79, Acts of 1969; Sections 13-101 through 13-105 of the State Government Article of the Annotated Code of Maryland).